open-rmf/fleet_adapter_mir/docs/mir_actions.md

 ### Overview

 The `rmf_wait_until` plugin introduces the `wait_until` action.
-It allows users to command robots to wait at a specified location until it receives a move off signal or until a configured timeout.
+It allows users to command a robot to wait at a specified location until it receives a move off signal or until a configured timeout.
 The robot would then be free to move on to carry out the remainder of its task, or complete the task and proceed to its idle behavior.
 During this waiting period, the user may command the robot to perform missions or any customized behavior with user-defined move off signals to trigger completion.

 This action can come in handy for various use cases, for example:
 - The robot has to perform a delivery where it travels between pick up and drop off locations, and wait at each location for an external device to load or unload items on itself.